conacts/obsidian/120 Sequences (Discrete Math).md

 > _f_ = { _(1,7), (2,7), (3,8), (4,9), (5,9), (6,10)_ }
 > _g_ ={ _(1,7), (2,7), (3,7), (4,9), (5,9), (6,10)_ }
 >
-> ANS: $f$ is an onto function but g is not because 8 is not mapped by any element from domain A.
+> ANS: $f$ is an onto function but $g$ is not because 8 is not mapped by any element from domain A.

 ##### Bijective
 Function f is a bijection (or bijective) when it is both one-to-one (injecitve) and onto (surjective) function